grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

-An expression like described above is done in the following manner: first the arguments are evaluated (if they need to be evaluated, {Yacas} can be told to not evaluate certain parameters to functions), and only then are these arguments passed in to the function for evaluation.
+An expression like described above is done in the following manner: first the arguments are evaluated (if they need to be evaluated, yacas can be told to not evaluate certain parameters to functions), and only then are these arguments passed in to the function for evaluation.
 They are passed in by binding local variables to the values, so these arguments are available as local values.